sfstoolbox/theory/sources/index.rst

 Model-Based Rendering
 ---------------------

 Knowing the pressure field of the desired source :math:`S(\x,\w)` is required in order to derive the driving signal for the secondary source distribution.
 It can either be measured, i.e. recorded, or modeled.
 While the former is known as *data-based rendering*, the latter is known as *model-based rendering*.
 For data-based rendering, the problem of how to capture a complete sound field still has to be solved.
-[Avni2013]_ et al. discuss some influences of the recording limitations on the perception of the reproduced sound field.
+Avni et al. [Avni2013]_ discuss some influences of the recording limitations on the perception of the reproduced sound field.
 This document will consider only model-based rendering.

 Frequently applied models in model-based rendering are plane waves, point sources, or sources with a prescribed complex directivity.
 In the following the